postech-dao/simperby/docs/multichain.md

 5. A bridge between two different chains, where the Simperby DAO acts as the bridge provider.

 Simperby DAOs can also interact with external Dapps.
-They can create a proxy contract to serve as a user of a specific Dapp.
+Organizations can upload a Simperby-controlloed wallet to use various existing Dapps.
 Additionally, as the Simperby protocol becomes mature and common, there will be an increase in the number of Dapps that have built-in support for Simperby DAOs.

 ## Universal Interoperability